Toccarra/Toccarra/README.md

-- 👋 Hi, I’m @Toccarra
+- 👋 Hi, I’m Toccarra
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... learning new technologies and contributing to open source
 - 🌱 I’m currently learning ...
-Python, Java
+Python, Java, HTML, JavaScript
-- 💞️ I’m looking to collaborate on ... projects where I can get my feet wet, contribute to something on a larger scale
+- 💞️ I’m looking to collaborate on open source projects based on fun and knowledge-sharing
 - 📫 How to reach me ...

 <!---